zecknet/bot.zeckson.com/README.md

-# Finance bot
+# bot.zeckson.com
-Finance bot to handle finance inquiries
+My personal bot to handle personal inquiries.

 # Working with the project
 1. To install dependencies use: